Preorientations of the derived motivic multiplicative group: The non-derived situation: preorientations which are not homotopy invariant

 Finally, we define the (non-derived) multiplicative group as follows, the derived version of the introduction being the one using the {\it derived} mapping space $Rmap$ instead.

 \begin{definition} The non-derived multiplicative group is the functor

 given by

-where $\map_{AbMon \SpC}$ is introduced in Definition \ref{defmapmon} below.
-The monoid structure on $\Gm'(A)$ is induced by the comonoid structure on $S[\Z]$. \end{definition}
+where $\map_{AbMon \SpC}= \map_{Mon \SpC}$ is introduced in Definition \ref{defmapmon} below.
+The monoid structure on $\Gm'(A)$ is induced by the comonoid structure on $S[\Z]$, the latter lifting the one on $\Z[\Z]$ corresonding to the multiplicative group in algebraic geometry over $Spec(\Z)$. \end{definition}

 We define monoidal and strict monoidal functors between monoidal categories and monoidal transformations between (strong) monoidal functors as in \cite[chapter XI]{ML}.
 An adjunction between monoidal categories is called a {\it monoidal adjunction} if the unit and the counit are monoidal transformations.
 One easily checks that a monoidal functor sends monoids to monoids.
+The following Lemma is well-known.

 \begin{lemma} (i) We have a monoidal adjunction

 where $(\ )_+$ is strong monoidal and the forgetful functor $F$ is monoidal.
 Consequently, we have isomorphisms

 for any unpointed monoid $M\in Mon\SC$ and any pointed monoid $N\in Mon\SCp$.